Baystation12/Baystation12-Lore/Harr'qac.md

 ## Government

 Similliarly to Qerr'Balak, there are many city-states governing themselves.
-However, when colonising the planet, Skrell chose to try a similliar yet new for of government.
+However, when colonising the planet, Skrell chose to try a similliar yet new form of government.
 City-states on each continent are grouped together.
 Kings of these states elect a representative of their continent, called Qerr.
 This way, cities manage themselves, they decide about continent-wide things together and are represented by one Skrell for each continent when discussing global decisions.
 The three Qerrs meet in Government District of the University of Harr'qac.

 ## Education